craigprotzel/Mashups/CouchDB/readme.md

     ```
     curl -i -u USERNAME -X PUT https://USERNAME.cloudant.com/_api/v2/user/config/cors -X PUT -H content-type:application/json -d '{"enable_cors":true,"allow_credentials":true,"origins":["*"]}'
     ```
     Enter your password for Cloudant when prompted.

 ## jQuery Documentation

 In these examples we use `$.ajax()` which is a great function with tons of parameters and options.
 The documentation for this function is [here](http://api.jquery.com/jQuery.ajax/).
-And the notation used with the `.done()` function calls is describe in [this section](http://api.jquery.com/jQuery.ajax/#jqXHR).
+In the _alt.js files, the notation used with the `.done()` function calls is described in [this section](http://api.jquery.com/jQuery.ajax/#jqXHR).

 In order to submit the form, we are using [`.submit()`](http://api.jquery.com/submit/).